 Agri-tourism is yet another way of helping the farm to support itself: Our farm is open to small school groups and closed workshop groups, has an Open Farm Day once or twice a year, and hosts visitors by appointment.
 Our animals are all friendly and enjoy interaction with visitors, which also provides unique experiences for those that are traveling from an urban environment.

-If Craftsmanship Quarterly readers are interested in visiting us, they can contact me through our website to inquire about an appointment for a farm tour.
+If Craftsmanship Magazine readers are interested in visiting us, they can contact me through our website to inquire about an appointment for a farm tour.

 Describe how your farm fosters community.

 Our farm is a “happy place to live and grow,” and we have always been open to hosting events and activities to share on the topics of homesteading, farming, and creating community.
 As part of our mission, we teach the benefits of fiber farming and show how sustainable small farms are doing their part to contribute to the local economy — while at the same time “greening up” the Earth.